trubrics/trubrics-docs/docs/new_to_trubrics/quickstart.md

     --8<-- "utils/code_snippets/track_signup.py"
     ```

-For more information on these
+For more information on SDK's and how to track events, please refer to the [SDK documentation](../track_events/sdks/index.md).

 ## Track AI events (Prompts, Generations, etc.)